ejh243/BrainFANS/docs/development-pipeline.md

 ![Screenshot of delete branch button](images/development-pipeline/delete-branch-button.png)

-This will only delete the branch on GitHub, not the branch on your copy of the repository.
-In order to delete this branch complete the following:
+However, this will only delete the branch on GitHub, not the branch on your copy of the repository.
+In order to delete your branch locally, please complete the following:

 ```console
 # Ensure that there are no uncommited changes to the branch